-Thanks to a knowledge base and customer portal, users can check pre-existing assets like product articles, tutorials, or technical tips.
+Thanks to an online knowledge base and customer portal, users can check pre-existing assets like product articles, tutorials, or technical tips.
 They can also ask questions using a forum where they can discuss various topics with other users and your company’s representatives.

-In this article, we want to discuss the role your representatives play in the daily operations of a knowledge base and customer portal.
+In this article, we want to discuss the role your representatives play in the daily operations of a customer portal and a knowledge base companies use.
 Their duties should include:

 We are well aware that dealing with non-standard questions and cases always requires more work and is trickier than following basic procedures.
 That’s why we created a few examples of knowledge base answers that your agents can use when answering questions related to a price reduction or increase, discussing negative experiences customers had with your company, or conversations that resulted in conflict between knowledge base users.

 Hello [user’s name or users’ names]!
 Thank you for starting this discussion.
 We really value the opinions of our customers, but we also want you to understand certain actions taken by [company’s name].

 This [price reduction/increase/sales] was caused by [list of reasons for the specific situation].

 We didn’t make this decision overnight, and it was preceded by a thorough analysis and consultation with some of our clients, who were selected at random.